 On November 1, 2013, for \$12,505,000 in cash we acquired certain assets of MFM, a company engaged in the manufacturing, marketing and distribution of primarily private label cat litter.
 This transaction qualified as a business combination for accounting purposes, therefore the assets acquired were recorded at their respective estimated fair values at the date of acquisition.
 The purchase price was allocated to: goodwill, all of which is related to our Retail and Wholesale Products Group segment and is deductible for tax purposes (\$3,872,000); customer list intangible asset (\$7,784,000); inventories (\$664,000); equipment (\$300,000); and other current assets (\$130,000).
 We also recorded a contingent liability of \$500,000 for the amount deposited in an escrow account, which represented our maximum obligation for expenses to prepare and sell the real property retained by MFM.
 In addition, we recorded a contingent receivable of \$255,000, which represented the estimated amount we would receive upon the sale of the real property retained by MFM.
 During fiscal year 2015, we recorded net expense of \$113,000 upon settlement of both the contingent liability and receivable.
-This expense is included in selling, general and administrative expenses on the Consolidated Statements of Operations.
+This expense is included in selling, general and administrative expenses on the Consolidated Statements of Operations for fiscal year 2015.

 The summarized proforma financial information below presents the combined results of operations as if the acquisition of MFM had occurred as of August 1, 2012.
 MFM's pre-acquisition results have been added to Oil-Dri's historical results and include certain adjustments related to the acquisition, such as amortization of intangible assets and depreciation expense.
 These proforma results do not include any anticipated cost synergies and do not reflect the actual results of operations that would have been achieved, nor are they indicative of future results of operations.
-The following proforma results are presented for comparative purposes only (unaudited) (in thousands, except per share amounts):
+The following proforma results are presented for comparative purposes only for the twelve months ended July 31, 2014 (unaudited) (in thousands, except per share amounts):

-For th For the Twelve Months Ended July 31

-2014 2013

-Proforma net sales \$ 271,279 \$ 271,453

-Proforma net income \$ 7,834 \$ 13,387

-Proforma net income per share - Basic Common \$ 1.19 \$ 2.06

-Proforma net income per share - Basic Class B \$ 0.90 \$ 1.55

-Proforma net income per share - Diluted \$ 1.11 \$ 1.90
+2014 Proforma net sales \$ 271,279 Proforma net income \$ 7,834 Proforma net income per share - Basic Common \$ 1.19 Proforma net income per share - Basic Class B \$ 0.90 Proforma net income per share - Diluted \$ 1.11